 The overall design of this small food processor is quite intuitive.
 It's easy to quickly add or remove cutting blades and disks or even fully disassemble the unit for cleaning.
 The placement of each piece is straightforward and requires little referencing from the manual to assemble or even use.
 Cleaning all of the processor’s pieces is likewise quite easy, but it can be time consuming due to the sheer number of parts that require cleaning.

 The Breville Sous Chef is a powerful food processor – but sometimes too powerful.
 To its credit, the processor is capable of easily reducing any ingredient you may use it for, whether that is almonds, cauliflower, potatoes or onions.
 However, the high power proved too much in our tests with softer foods like cheddar cheese; it ended up mashing the shredded ingredients into uneven lumps rather than finely-cut food.
-Despite this, the food processor is among the best we reviewed from a performance standpoint, but ultimately fell short of our top three rankings because of its over-performance with softer foods.
+Despite this, the food processor is among the best we reviewed from a performance standpoint, and a worthy investment if you're not planning on processing softer foods.